aimms/documentation/httpclient/api.rst

     :param requestId:  id of the request object to invoke.
     :param responseCode: output argument containing the HTTP response code of the request.

+.. js:function::  web::request_invoke_async(requestId,CallBack)

+    Execute the HTTP request created by :js:func:`web::request_create` and prepared through calls to the `request getter and setter functions <#request-getters-and-setters>`_.
+Unlike :js:func:`web::request_invoke` this function will return directly to AIMMS after the request has been send.

+    To handle the response the user must define a "CallBack" procedure in AIMMS.
+This is a procedure in AIMMS  with arguments StringParameter requestId and Parameter responseCode.
+This procedure is called when the response arrives.

+    Between the invocation and the callback, the request cannot be changed.
+In the callback all the getters and setters of the request are available.
+It is also possible to close the request in the callback.

+    :param requestId:  id of the request object to invoke.
+    :param CallBack: the name of a user defined callback funcproceduretion with arguments requestId and responseCode.

+.. js:function::  web::wait_for_response(timeout)

+    To make sure that AIMMS is not too busy to handle incoming callbacks, this function can be used to reserve time.
+It return immediately with value 1 if it one or more callbacks are handled.
+It returns 0 if it times out after `timeout` time.

+    :param timeout:  time in seconds to wait.

+.. js:function::  web::wait_for_the_response(requestId)

+    Waits until the callback of request `requestId` has been handled and then returns to AIMMS.
+If a response of an other request arrives, it will be handled and then keeps waiting.

+    :param requestId:  id of the request object to invoke.

 .. _HTTPClient_API_RequestGettersAndSetters: